 4. Set Up A Revolut Account

-1) Sending: Revolut allows users to send money through SMS/WhatsApp/Email and via URL.
+- Sending: Revolut allows users to send money through SMS/WhatsApp/Email and via URL.

 5. Create A Portfolio

-People are going to want to see what your work looks like before they hand over the big bucks.
-However, if you’re just starting out, it helps to do independent projects that you can at least publish to help your case.
 Creating a blog and using it as an example of your marketing or design skills is a great way to get the conversation going with potential employers!
 Remember, it’s your responsibility to make them feel like their money is being invested wisely.
-I would suggest paying for hosting/a domain name on BlueHost (like me!) because it insures that you’ll have complete ownership over your domain and it can take a heavy amount of traffic if you ever get “internet famous.”

 6. Learn How To Bartend

-Enjoying liquor is a universe past-time that nearly all countries and cultures enjoy.
+Enjoying liquor is a universe pastime that nearly all countries and cultures enjoy.
 If you’re strapped for cash, start pitching your abilities to local bars and restaurants in whatever country you’re in so you can make some spending money while you get your digital business off the ground.

-7. Invest In You Appearance
+7. Invest In Your Appearance

 You make JUST enough money to keep going for however long you can imagine living out of a suitcase.
 It’s not glamorous.
 It’s not easy.
 And it’s definitely not for everyone.

 But you also have the rest of your life to be an adult.
-Who knows how much longer some of these places are going to be around and as your professional career continues to grow, you’re going to have less and less time and disposable income to dedicate to personal development around the world.
+Who knows how much longer some of these places are going to be around as your professional career continues to grow, you’re going to have less and less time and disposable income to dedicate to personal development around the world.